Rusty942/942Games/README.md

 At 942Games, our mission is simple: **create games that we love to play**.
 Whether it’s an epic adventure or a quirky puzzle game, we pour our creativity and enthusiasm into every project.
 We're constantly experimenting with new ideas and mechanics, always pushing ourselves to deliver something special.

 ## Upcoming Projects
-- **Crazy Ambulance**: Inspired by the classic Crazy Taxi, this game offers a fresh, exhilarating experience as you navigate the chaos of urban streets.
-- **More Coming Soon**: Keep an eye out for more exciting projects on the horizon!
+- **Coming Soon!**: Keep an eye out for more exciting projects on the horizon!

 ## Follow Us
 - [Twitter/Other Socials]